-Name change: Hazuki Fujiwara is changed to Reanne Griffith.
+Name Change: Hazuki Fujiwara is changed to Reanne Griffith.

 Upon seeing the witch’s gloves, Doremi flashes to her witch book that said witches always wear gloves.
 (This dialogue was changed to hats or something in the dub) In the dub, since that specific line was changed, they edit out the shot of the book and any mention of suspicion that she is a witch.

-She also thinks back to the book saying that witches look at you with red eyes and we see the witch’s red eyes.
+She also thinks back to the book saying that witches look at you with red eyes, and we see the witch’s red eyes.
 In the dub, she just introduces herself.

 Dorie finally thinks to herself that the lady looks like the witch on the cover of her book while Doremi recites the rest of the stuff about witches.
 They hate children and can smell them with their big noses as we see the lady at profile showing her big nose.

-I typically don’t mention sound or music edits that much because it’s usually a given, but there’s a long pause after Doremi finds out that Majorika’s a witch.
+There’s a long pause after Doremi finds out that Majorika’s a witch.
 She’s about to say out loud that she’s a witch, but it’s obvious that Majorika doesn’t want her to.
 We pause for like five seconds while a drumroll goes on before she finally says it.
 In the dub, it’s just ‘suspenseful’ music, which takes away from the comedy of the scene.

 Name Change: Majorika is changed to Patina.